eclipse-cdo/cdo/plugins/org.gastro.server/README.txt

    - In the table application open the second shelf pane and send the order.
    - Watch how the relevant order details "arrive" in the bar and kitchen applications...

+8) Browse the menu card via Web
+   - Start a web browser and point it to "http://localhost:9090/gastro"